 The Rippeys’ love affair started early — Charles was in the sixth grade, and Sara was in the fourth, their son Mike said.

 After Charles went to fight in World War II, he returned and had five children with his beloved, Mike Rippey told KPIX.
 The couple recently celebrated their 75th wedding anniversary.

 Mike Rippey said he believes his father died trying to save his mother.
 Charles Rippey’s body was found in the charred remains of the hallway just outside where his wife was sleeping.

 “From where they found his body, he was trying to get from his room to her room,” he said.
 “He never made it.
 Even if he had gotten there, he wouldn’t have been able to get her out. … And there is no way he would have left.”

 Christina Hanson saw the flames coming from afar.
-But the 28-year-old, who lived in an apartment next to her father’s house in Santa Rosa, was confined to a wheelchair.
+But the 28-year-old, who lived in an apartment next to her father’s house in Santa Rosa, used a wheelchair.